SalmaAlassal/BeRoot/CLI & Linux File System/README.md

 # Relative and Absolute Paths

 Let’s simplify this by taking a guy called “Jack” as an example, Jack goes to FCIS ASU every day, this is the path he takes daily:

 ![Relative and absolute paths](imgs/relative_and_absolute_path.png)

 Jack’s route to college daily is **Home->Bus Stop->Abbassia->FCIS ASU.**

 If he met someone at Abbassia and asked him: “Where are you going?”, Jack’s response will be **“FCIS ASU”** only, because that’s the next step.
-If someone asked Jack “What’s your full route to college?”, Jack’s response would be **“ Home->Bus Stop->Abbassia->FCIS ASU”.**
+If someone asked Jack “What’s your full route to college?”, Jack’s response would be `Home->Bus Stop->Abbassia->FCIS ASU”`

 **Note that his route from Abbassia is shorter because it is relative to Abbassia.**